 During this process, the APVMA considered whether products containing lower concentrations of permethrin or products containing other pyrethroids or pyrethrins should be placed under review.
 Based on the available toxicity data and adverse experience reports, we have determined that the risk to cats from lower concentrations of pyrethroids (including permethrin) or plant pyrethrins is low and no further regulatory action is currently required.

-- From 1995 to 2013, a total of 40 adverse experience reports that were classified as ‘possible’ or ‘probable’ were submitted following administration of pyrethrins to cats.
+- from 2012 to 2016, a total of 30 adverse experience reports that were classified as ‘possible’ or ‘probable’ were submitted following administration of pyrethrins to cats.
 Based on the very low number of adverse experience reports for pyrethrins when compared to the total number of doses sold, no regulatory action was required other than continuous monitoring for any future adverse experience reports.

 How does the APVMA assess the toxicity of veterinary chemicals?